snapADDY/snapaddy-mapping-doc/_posts/2018-07-09-variables-visitreport.md

 date: 2018-07-09 14:21:18 +0200
 permalink: variables-visitreport
 ---
-This is a list of the available variables used in the VisitReport mapping.
+This is a list of the available variables used in the VisitReport mapping. test

 | Variable                       | Behaviour                             |
 |--------------------------------|---------------------------------------|